-- 4.1 It is vital in the current climate of uncertainty around funding that the Council ensures that its investment balances are best utilised to help its financial position.
-Appendix A shows a net balance of over £50m invested.
-Improving average returns on the Council portfolio will be a significant factor in improving financial sustainability and is in line with the Medium Term Financial Plan.
-In accordance with this strategy all activities to increase return will include appropriate consideration of risk.
-It must be recognised however, that under achievement of returns also represent a key financial risk

-- 4.2 The Council will have regard to the MHCLG's Guidance on Local Government Investments ("the Guidance") issued in March 2004, any updates to that guidance such as the 2018 update, and the 2017 revised CIPFA Treasury Management in Public Services Code of Practice and Cross Sectoral Guidance Notes ("the CIPFA Treasury Management Code").
-The Council's investment priorities in order are:

-- 1) security of capital

-- 2) liquidity of investments

-- 3) rate of return

-- 4.3 In accordance with the above, and in order to minimise the risk to investments, the Council has below clearly stipulated the minimum acceptable credit quality of counterparties for inclusion on the lending list.
+- 4.1 It is vital that the Council ensures that its investment balances are best utilised to help the overall financial position.
+Appendix A shows that there is over £50m invested.
+Improving average returns on the Council's investment portfolio will be a significant factor in improving the Council's financial sustainability.
+Investment strategy is to broaden the range of longer term investments, and during 2019/20 £10m of longer term investments were approved including £6m in property funds and £4m in multi-asset funds.
+A further £5m will be made available in 2020/21 for longer term investments - 4.2 The Council will have regard to the MHCLG's Guidance on Local Government Investments ("the Guidance") issued in March 2004, any updates to that guidance such as the 2018 update, and the 2017 revised CIPFA Treasury Management in Public Services Code of Practice and Cross Sectoral Guidance Notes ("the CIPFA Treasury Management Code").
+The Council's investment priorities in order are: - 1) security of capital - 2) liquidity of investments - 3) rate of return - 4.3 In accordance with the above, and in order to minimise the risk to investments with banks and building societies, the Council has below clearly stipulated the minimum acceptable credit quality of counterparties for inclusion on the lending list.
 The creditworthiness methodology used to create the counterparty list fully accounts for the ratings, watches and outlooks published by all three ratings agencies with a full understanding of what the ratings mean for each agency.
 LAS's bank ratings service enables real-time monitoring of a bank's rating.
 Daily emails are sent to the Council to notify of any significant change to a bank rating, and are available on the Passport online portal. - 4.4 Further, the Council's officers recognise that ratings should not be the sole determinant of the quality of an institution and that it is important to continually assess and monitor the financial sector.
 Assessment will also take account of information reflecting the opinion of the markets.
 To this end the Council will engage with its advisors to maintain a monitor on market pricing such as "credit default swaps" (CDS).
-Other information sources used will include the financial press, share price and other such information about the banking sector in order to establish the most robust scrutiny process on the suitability of potential investment counterparties. - 4.5 The intention of the strategy is to provide security of investment and an awareness of risk. - 4.6 The Council will also aim to achieve the optimum return on its investments commensurate with proper levels of security and liquidity.
-The risk appetite of this Council is generally low in order to give priority to security of investments, however this does not preclude the consideration and implementation of higher risk investments as part of a balanced portfolio of investments, subject to proper due diligence by the Section 151 officer. - 4.7 Borrowing of monies purely to invest or on-lend and make a return is unlawful and this Council will not engage in such activity. - 4.8 'Specified' Investments which are investments with a high level of credit quality and maturities of up to 1 year and 'Non-Specified' Investments which are of a lower credit quality, may be for longer periods than 1 year and are more complex investment instruments which require proper due diligence before they are authorised for use during the financial year.
+Other information sources used will include the financial press, share price and other such information about the banking sector in order to establish the most robust scrutiny process on the suitability of potential investment counterparties. - 4.5 The intention of the strategy is to provide security of investment whilst maximising returns and an awareness of risk, both of losing capital and also of eroding the value of funds through lower rates of return. - 4.6 The Council will also aim to achieve the optimum return on its investments commensurate with proper levels of security and liquidity.
+The risk appetite of this Council has been generally low in order to give priority to security of investments, however higher risk longer term investments are part of a balanced portfolio of investments up to a value of £15m, subject to proper due diligence by the Section 151 officer. - 4.7 Borrowing of monies purely to invest or on-lend and make a return is unlawful and this Council will not engage in such activity.

+4.8 'Specified' Investments which are investments with a high level of credit quality and maturities of up to 1 year and 'Non-Specified' Investments which are of a lower credit quality, may be for longer periods than 1 year and are more complex investment instruments which require proper due diligence before they are authorised for use during the financial year.